March 25, 2026

 Type of Recovery What It Covers

-Back pay Lost wages and benefits from the date of termination through settlement or verdict
+Lost wages Pay and benefits you lost from the date of termination

-Emotional distress Compensation for psychological harm caused by the termination
+Emotional distress damages Compensation for psychological harm caused by the termination

-Punitive damages Additional penalties in cases of malicious or oppressive employer conduct
+Punitive damages Additional penalties against the employer in cases of malicious conduct

-Attorney's fees Legal costs the employer may be required to pay if you prevail
+Attorney's fees Legal costs, which the employer may be required to pay if you win

 What to Do If You Think You Were Wrongfully Terminated